22nd Month Update

 The Blogging Journey

-As you can see from all my Blog Growth Strategies updates, blogging isn’t a get rich quick scheme.
-It takes tons of work, patience, and commitment.
-But if you love writing and want to give it a try, I say go for it!
-It doesn’t cost that much to get started, and even if you never make any money off of it, you will learn so many things.
-The investment is worth it for the personal development alone.
+But if you love writing and want to try it, I say go for it!
+It doesn’t cost that much to get started, and even if you never make any money from it, you will learn so many things.

-My blogging journey has clearly had it’s ups and downs, but I’m so happy that I’ve done it.
-I’m also happy that I decided to stick with it for so long – most bloggers quit in the first 6 months!
-I’ve learned so many amazing things about writing, networking, social media, and SEO so far, and I’m excited for all the new things to come.
+My blogging journey has clearly had its ups and downs, but I’m so happy that I’ve done it.
+I’m also glad I decided to stick with it for so long—most bloggers quit in the first six months!

 Stumbled on your site through the camp fire finance feed.
 And i’m glad I did.
 I really like this summary as a monthly update to monitor progress, I may need to incorporate something similar myself.